 On this page we will offer resources for starting up a choir, leading children’s (see bottom of page) and adult choirs, recruitment, effective repertoire selection, demonstration videos, and Q & A sessions with successful choir directors from around the Province.

-HIGHLY RECOMMENDED ARTICLES:
+HIGHLY RECOMMENDED ARTICLES AND VIDEOS:

 https://www.jwpepper.com/sheet-music/welcome.jsp JW Pepper & Sons (If it’s music in print, they can find it and order it.
 JW Pepper also allows you to order single copies on perusal.)